llooker/blocks_salesforce/README.md

 Thank you for using Looker's Salesforce Block.
-Below is a brief overview of the Block components.
-Please reach out to your assigned Looker Analyst or Looker Support for assistance implementing any of the included patterns.
+Below, we've provided a brief overview of the Block components.
+For assistance implementing any of the included patterns, please reach out to your assigned Looker Analyst or Looker Support.

 ### About This Block
 - Dialects: